Your rights and what to do if you bought a vehicle from a car dealer and there’s a problem, such as faults, misleading statements and money owing.

 - as described – match the description in advertising or anything the dealer said at the time.

-If one of your guarantees hasn’t been met, you have a right to go back to the dealer for a repair, replacement or refund.
+If one of your guarantees hasn’t been met, you have a right to go back to the dealer for a repair, and if circumstances permit, a replacement or refund.

 You are not covered by the CGA if your vehicle is: